chrissimpkins/shellescape/README.md

 # shellescape

-The shellescape module defines the `shellescape.quote()` function that returns a shell-escaped version of a Python string.
+The shellescape Python module defines the `shellescape.quote()` function that returns a shell-escaped version of a Python string.
 This is a backport of the `shlex.quote()` function from Python 3.4.3 that makes it accessible to users of Python 3 versions < 3.3 and all Python 2.x versions.

 ## Usage